A First for Those Who Put Our Country First

 Day of Action Engages

-On June 6, 2012, 150 BI employees in nine teams supported nonprofit organizations in Western Connecticut by contributing their time and skills to a variety of projects, from sprucing up facilities and grounds, beautifying gardens and trails, building and taking down fences, and helping with painting projects at a variety of sites throughout the community.
-“BI is very fortunate to have employees who demonstrate our culture of caring each and every day,” says Ann Wainright, who led the volunteer effort.
-Beneficiaries included an Ability Beyond Disability group home, Ann’s Place, the Marian Anderson Studio for the Danbury Museum and Historical Society, Camp Candlewood, Danbury Youth Services, the Hispanic Center, the Salvation Army, and the Regional YMCA in Bethel.
+Every June, more than 100 BI employees support nonprofit organizations in Western Connecticut by contributing their time and skills to a variety of projects, from sprucing up facilities and grounds, beautifying gardens and trails, building and taking down fences, and helping with painting projects at a variety of sites throughout our communities.
+“BI is very fortunate to have employees who so generously demonstrate our culture of caring each and every day,” says Ann Wainright, who leads the volunteer program.
+Beneficiaries have included an Ability Beyond residence, Ann’s Place, the Marian Anderson Studio for the Danbury Museum and Historical Society, Camp Candlewood, Danbury Youth Services, the Hispanic Center, and the Regional YMCA in Bethel.